Summer Science Project

 Growing up on the other side of the train tracks, Richard was introduced to the Boys & Girls Club at the age of 10 by his mom.
 She worked in the Davis Jr. High cafeteria where the South Side Boys and Girls Club was first launched.
 With little to nothing Unit Director Fred McCasland, who transferred from the East Side, provided an extremely fun and safe environment for the neighborhood kids.
-At times he would chase away riff raff that would try to hang around the club and be a negative influence on the 5 – 18-year olds that attended.
+At times he would chase away riff raff that would try to hang around the club and be a negative influence on those that attended on a regular basis.

 Richard remembers running to the club he was so excited about the activities.
 Under the guidance of Fred, Richard played flag football, softball, basketball and became a champion ping-pong player.
 During Christmas, Fred would load up a couple vans and take the kids to a dinner and to get gifts from Santa.
 In the summer of 1989 Richard got to attend a life-changing camping trip at Yosemite - San Jose Family Camp.
 He would vow to take his own family there one day.